Hudson-Odoi to Bayern: Sarri confirms Chelsea won't let winger join Bundesliga champions | Goal.com

 The 18-year-old has emerged as a top target for Bayern Munich in the winter window, with the Bundesliga club having publicly expressed their desire to sign the winger.

-Indeed, Hudson-Odoi appeared keen on a switch to the Bavarians and handed in a transfer request to try and force a way out of Stamford Bridge.
+Indeed, Hudson-Odoi appeared desperate to seal a switch to the Bavarians as he handed in a transfer request to try and force a way out of Stamford Bridge.

 That was, however, rejected by Chelsea, who are keen to keep the teenager on their books despite him not having been a first-team regular in the 2018-19 season.